johnsturgeon/blog/docs/posts/2004-05-14-hdtv-here-i-come.markdown

 In my continued quest to create a completely usable HDTV tuner, I am getting closer.
 Tonight, I have a 'cable guy' coming over to install my UHF attic antenna.
-At first I (naively) thought that I could do it, but going up two stories, drilling, wiring, cabling, and digging through mountains of attic insulation is not my cup of tea.
+At first, I (naively) thought that I could do it, but going up two stories, drilling, wiring, cabling, and digging through mountains of attic insulation is not my cup of tea.

 Once the attic antenna is installed, I should be able to get a reliable DTV signal,